prishanmu/BreakoutGame_Pyglet/README.md

 # Breakout

+Assignment for SI 507: Intermediate Programming.
+Modified a game of Pong into a game of Breakout.

 ## What does this code do?

-This code creates a version of the classic game Breakout.
+This code runs a version of the classic game Breakout.
 You may run the code to start the game by running the "SI507_project4.py" file.

 In order to run this program, you must have the pyglet, random, and math modules installed.